PGBSNH20/spaceparkv2-mazdak-orhan/Documentation/ApiDocumentation.md

 ![image](https://github.com/PGBSNH20/spaceparkv2-mazdak-orhan/blob/Dev/Documentation/EndParking.png)

 - At this point you are ready to try out the other API calls from both Parkings API section and Spaceport API section.
-Go ahead and test the API.
+Go ahead and try the API.
 - **BE AWARE** If you choose to delete a Spaceport, then all historical and active parkings that are connected to that Spaceport will be deleted aswell.

 ---

+## Other information
 -  API calls are made from [Starwars Api](https://swapi.dev/) whenever we try to POST a Parking.
 We will check following steps:
 -  1. If it is a starwars character we are trying to park with
 -  2. If we pass the 1st condition above, then we check if this character owns a starship (which we also get from Starwars API above)